 STEM career attainment.
 In 2007, respondents were surveyed regarding the industry of their current occupation.
 The item representing STEM career attainment was a dichotomized in a way that 1 indicates the respondent was currently employed in a STEM occupation, and 0 indicates she was not in a STEM occupation.
 The item was used in this study as a distal outcome variable with the definition of STEM careers including the full range of STEM occupations only except for social science occupations.
 Fifteen percent (n=287) of the sample was employed in a STEM or STEM support occupation.

 Interest in social issues.
 Six items were used to create a composite variable representing interest in social issues.
 Those items were, “I have an interest in space exploration”, “I have an interest in agricultural issues”, “I have an interest in science issues”, “I have an interest in new technology”, “I have an interest in energy policy issues”, and “I have an interest in environmental quality”.
-Response options for each item were initially dichotomized: 1 represents “interested”, and 0 represents “not interested”.
-The mean of the six items was taken to create a composite measure, and it was once again dichotomized: 1 represents “interested” only when all six items indicate “interested”, and 0 represents “not interested” otherwise.
+Response options for each item were initially dichotomized: 1 represented “interested”, and 0 represented “not interested”.
+The mean of the six items was calculated to create a composite measure, and it was once again dichotomized: 1 represents “interested” only when all six items indicate “interested”, and 0 represents “not interested” otherwise.

 Science opinion and knowledge.
 A composite variable representing science opinion and knowledge consisted of three items, “Science and technology improve our lives”, “Scientists work for good of humanity”, and “Science and technology make life healthier”.
 Response options for each item were initially dichotomized: 1 represents “agree”, and 0 represents “do not agree”.
 The mean of the three items was taken to create a composite measure, and it was once again dichotomized: 1 represents “agree” only when all three items indicate “agree”, and 0 represents “do not agree” otherwise.